If you would like to apply for any of these positions, please email firstname.lastname@example.org for an application/questionnaire.

 In addition to generalized internships, we offer internships in the following focused areas:

-We seek farm interns for each growing season, which lasts from May to October.
+We seek farm interns particularly during our growing season, which lasts from mid May to October.
 We cultivate about 4 acres of mixed vegetables and grains.
 Our farm grows food for the community, as well as seeds and produce which we sell wholesale.
 Our customers are seed companies including Southern Exposure Seed Exchange and Fedco Seeds, and others.
 Interns learn about organic farming using tillage and no-till methods, seed saving, food preservation (processing, canning, drying), horticulture (growing food on trees and propagating trees), as well as the renewable energy systems at Living Energy Farm.
 The work is mostly planting, irrigation and cultivation in May and June, and harvesting and processing July through October.

 While experience is not required, we do require a clear time commitment from unskilled technology interns.
 We can teach you about green building, general mechanics, plumbing, and the electrical skills necessary to build DC Microgrids.
-Interns may work on our solar high-temperature storage and cooking system, our farm traction with farm grown fuels program, developing inexpensive and durable solar lighting systems in non-industrial countries, or other projects we are working on.
+Interns may work on our solar high-temperature storage and cooking system, our farm tractors with farm grown fuels program, developing inexpensive and durable solar lighting systems in non-industrial countries, or other projects we are working on.
 We require a 6 month commitment from unskilled technical interns.
 We welcome skilled interns on a more flexible basis.

 Outreach and Promotion Interns